bigdawgbank/ie-bank/docs/Design_Doc.md

 By leveraging JWTs, the BigDawgBank application ensures secure and efficient authentication and authorization, enhancing the overall security and user experience.

+### **SLACK_WEBHOOK_URL Secret**
+The SLACK_WEBHOOK_URL is a GitHub secret used to securely store the Slack webhook URL required for sending alerts to Slack.
+This secret is referenced in the Bicep file and passed as the slackWebhookUrl parameter during deployments.
+By storing the webhook URL in GitHub secrets, we ensure it remains confidential and is not exposed in the source code.
+This integration allows alerts, such as uptimeAlert, to trigger notifications via Slack without revealing sensitive information.

+By securely managing the SLACK_WEBHOOK_URL as a GitHub secret, we maintain the confidentiality of sensitive information while enabling seamless integration with Slack for real-time alert notifications

 ---

 # Environment Design